- Pass through villages belonging to traditional winemakers and farmers

-Our journey starts early in the morning as we take the Panamerican highway, passing through the villages of Vítor and Siguas and then taking a detour to the Majes valley.
+Our journey starts early in the morning as we depart from Arequipa and take the Panamerican highway, passing through the villages of Vítor and Siguas and then taking a detour to the Majes valley.
 On the way, we stop to see the 700-year-old Wari petroglyphs of Toro Muerto among 5,000 blocks of trachytic rocks (volcanic tuff from the eruptions of the Coropuna).
 The petroglyphs depict animals, plants, people, and other geometric designs.

-We will get to see different villages in Valley of Majes such as Corire and Aplao.
+We will get to see different villages in the Valley of Majes such as Corire and Aplao.
 Rice farms and vineyards are common sights, from where pisco and wine are made.
 As we progress, you will climb up to the village of Chuquibamba, where the asphalted road ends and where we’ll take a short lunch break.

 The trip continues along the slopes of the impressive volcano Coropuna, the third highest volcano in Peru (6,425 masl).
 Solimana and Sara Sara, two surrounding volcanoes, will also be within view.
 Be on the lookout for the amazing flora and fauna of the area (condors, vicuñas, guanacos, vizcachas, foxes, deer, tarucas, eagles, etc.).